fstwn/cockatoo/README.md

   - *Or* open Rhino & Grasshopper and in the Grasshopper Window click on

     `File >> Special Folders >> User Object Folder`
-- Move the whole `pyembroideryGH` directory to the UserObjects folder.
+- Move the whole `Cockatoo` directory to the UserObjects folder.

 ### 4. Unblock the new UserObjects!